The Artistic Advisor

 Scott has lived in Atlanta his entire life.
 He presently rings handbells for Peachtree Christian Church.
 Scott joined the ACR in the spring of 2005, where he met his bride.
 He is the ACR vice president and when not ringing handbells or walking his greyhound, Scott is in charge of information technology for a financial corporation.

 A Lexington, KY native, Suzanne lives in Peachtree Corners with her husband, Scott.
 A mathematics degree from Centre College in Danville, KY started her on a career in computer programming, which she left in the 1970’s to be a stay-at-home mom for two decades.
-Suzanne learned to ring handbells with the Asbell Ringers at Doraville’s Church of the New Covenant Presbyterian Church, where she also sings in the choir.
-Recently retired, Suzanne cares for her grandchild on weekdays.
-In her free time, Suzanne enjoys sewing, tennis, reading, sudoku, and crossword puzzles.
+Suzanne learned to ring handbells with the Asbell Ringers at Doraville’s Church of the New Covenant Presbyterian Church.
+Now retired, Suzanne cares for her grandchilden on weekdays.
+In her free time, Suzanne enjoys sewing, reading, and sudoku.

 Dale began his ringing career at an early age at Lilburn First Baptist Church where he continues to ring with the adult choir.
 Ringing has always been a part of his life – earning him a scholarship to ring at Brewton Parker College with the Baron Ringers, ringing with the Golden Bells of Atlanta and later with the Atlanta Bronze Ensemble.
 When he’s not ringing, you can find Dale working at Georgia Tech as the IT Manager for the Division of Student Life.
 He and his wife, Alice, live in Lawrenceville with their furry family of six cats and a dog.